mlsmithjr/transcoder/README.md

 | extension        | Filename extension to use for the encoded file |
 | queue           | optional.
 Assign encodes for this profile to a specific queue (defined in *config* section)   |
 | threshold        | optional.
 If provided this number represents a minimum percentage compression savings for the encoded media.
 If it does not meet this threshold the transcoded file is discarded, source file remains as-is, and the source job marked as complete.
 This is useful if a particular file doesn't compress much and you would rather just keep the original. |
+| threshold_check  | optional.
+If provided this is the percent done to start checking if the threshold is being met.
+Default is 100% (when media is finished).
+Use this to have threshold checks done earlier to stop a long-running transcode if not producing expected compression (threshold).

 #### rules - simple profile matching rules